12 More Mooncakes You Don’t Want to Miss in 2009 – A Remix!

 12. Mandarin Oriental

-The good peeps from mandarin oriental have also churned out some highly appealing mooncakes.
-There’s even one with soya bean snowskin, egg white custard and crunchy chocolate pearls!
-Anything with soya bean scores brownie points with me.
+The good people from Mandarin Oriental have also churned out some highly appealing mooncakes.
+There’s even one with soy bean snowskin, egg white custard and crunchy chocolate pearls!
+Anything with soy bean scores brownie points with me.

 Mooncakes from Mandarin Oriental Singapore